PrefectHQ/prefect/docs/guides/moving-data.md

     You should see a message in the CLI that several block types were registered.

 ## Create a storage bucket

 Create a storage bucket in your cloud provider account.

 Ensure the bucket is publicly accessible or that you have the appropriate permissions to fetch data from and write data to it.

 ## Create a credentials block

-If you need to be authenticated to read or write to your storage bucket, use the Prefect UI or Python code to create a credentials block for your cloud provider.
+If your bucket is private and you need to be authenticated to read or write to your storage bucket, use the Prefect UI or Python code to create a credentials block for your cloud provider.
 In this example we'll use Python code.
-Reminder, don't store credential values in public locations (e.g. public repositories).
+Reminder, don't store credential values in public locations such as public git repositories.

 === "AWS"